Skip to content

 Grown + Milled

 Wheat from both farms goes to Cairnspring Mills for processing.
-The mill, 12 miles south of Hedlin Farms, does much more than buy and mill flour.
+The mill, 10 miles north of Hedlin Farms, does much more than buy and mill flour.
 Founder Kevin Morse, a former director at The Nature Conservancy and a big-picture guy, pays farmers a premium to grow specialty varieties that are disease-resistant, flavorful and great for baking.
 His goal: To help farms stay financially viable while championing flour as a local, fresh food.
 “Farmers have been in a race to the bottom with commodity markets,” says Morse.
 “We’re giving them an alternative so they can prosper outside of the industrial food system.”

 Enviro: Grown to Restore